clerk/javascript/docs/CONTRIBUTING.md

 Issues that have the label `needs-triage` have been seen by our team and are queued for triage internally.
 Issues that have the label `prioritized` have been discussed and are either in our backlog or being worked on actively.
 We do our best to prioritize work across a wide variety of sources, only one of which is github issues.
 While we understand that it can be frustrating if it takes a while for a patch to land, we ask for your understanding in that we have quite a lot of things that need to be worked on at any given time and are still a small team.
 And remember, the best way to get something fixed in an open source library is to contribute the fix yourself!

 If you are a paying Clerk customer looking for support, please reach out directly to our support team by heading to https://www.clerk.com, clicking the chat bubble in the bottom right corner, and selecting "contact support".

+## Localizations

+If you want to add or edit localizations (e.g. how a button text is translated to your language), you can check out the [`localizations` README](../packages/localizations/README.md).

 ## Publishing packages